Robert De Niro Wants Privacy Over His Split From Wife Grace Hightower

 De Niro is notoriously private about his personal life.
 While he has tried to keep the divorce proceedings as quiet as possible and filed for divorce under “Anonymous v.
 Anonymous” in December 2018, Hightower’s actions have forced De Niro out into the public.

 “This could be resolved very privately and quietly behind closed doors.
 He just wants to see his kid, but she’s being difficult.
 He’s 75.
-He doesn’t really care about the money,” a source close to De Niro said, according to Page Six. ” Bob would have preferred to not go to court, and she would do better by not going to court, but she’s forcing Bob to give her less money.”
+He doesn’t really care about the money,” a source close to De Niro said, according to Page Six.

+“Bob would have preferred to not go to court, and she would do better by not going to court, but she’s forcing Bob to give her less money.”

 De Niro has appeared obviously pained and frustrated each time he has to appear at court.
-The actor is usually seen dodging reports and photographers.
+The actor is usually seen dodging reporters and photographers.

 The pair do have a prenuptial agreement, although those details are not currently public.
 The two are trying to work out custody arrangements for their 7-year-old daughter and 20-year old autistic son.